RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part1/intro.md

 - The user that you will use to manage the cluster using kubectl will be the tenant administrator that you will get after provisioning your 30 days free trial instance - or at least a user in the Administrators group.

-- The user that we are going to use to publish the docker image into OCIR (Oracle Container Registry) is the *lab-user* created in the OCI Lab Preparation scenario
+- The user that we are going to use to publish the docker image into OCIR (Oracle Container Registry) is the tenant administrator created in the OCI Lab Preparation scenario

 # Scenario Description